 The RDS AA will operate a CA issuing TLS client certificates used to access the full domain registration data on RDAP.
-The RDS AA is required to be audited annually by an independent56 third-party auditor.
+The RDS AA is required to be audited annually by an independent third-party auditor.
 The Subscribers are those who request access to the full registration information that resides on the RDAP server.
 After a successful authentication and validation, the Subscriber will receive a public key certificate corresponding to their private key.
 The Relying Party for the digital certificate are the Registries and Registrars who would operate the RDAP service as they will use the certificate as the basis for granting access.
 The trust anchor which is the root certificate and the intermediate certificate that issues the TLS client certificate will be configured on the RDAP server.
 Figure 2. is an example of the minimal CA hierarchy setup for the RDS AA.
 The CA hierarchy will be required to be at least a 3-tier hierarchy to accommodate online and offline key management.
 The cryptographic key for the root CA is managed offline and the cryptographic key for the intermediate/issuing CA would be online to issue the TLS client certificates.
 Depending on how the policy is set, the hierarchy is subject to changes.
-Figure 3. describes the TLS client authentication does protect the service from man-in-
+Figure 3. describes the TLS handshake when TLS client authentication is enabled between RDAP server and the RDAP client.
+It is worth noting that TLS client authentication does protect the service from man-in-the-middle attacks to simple TLS connections.
+For further information regarding TLS, refer to RFC524642.
+An RDAP pilot CA52 was created as part of ICANN's RDAP Pilot Program53 which adopts the hierarchy described below.

-56 AICPA Plain English Guide to Independence
+51 AICPA Plain English Guide to Independence